 The question remains, how could these rocks have moved across the surface of the lakebed leaving the distinctive irregular track behind them as they moved?
 Any outside assistance to motivate the rocks would have left a mark in the soft mud just as the moving rocks had done.
 There had to be some motivating force to push the rocks across the mud, but it is difficult to wrap one’s imagination around the problem to arrive at an answer.

 I have a theory that may explain this phenomenon after dwelling on this enigma for over two years of deep concentration.
 As unlikely as it may seem, I believe the motivating force that moved the rocks was the wind.
 You may ask how can the wind even begin to shove a rock around on the surface of a muddy lake?
 I have arrived at this conclusion by the process of eliminating every other unlikely explanation.

-If you look at the photograph, you can see by the tracks that the rock made several stops and direction changes.
+If you look at the photographs, you can see by the tracks that the rock made several stops and direction changes.
 Desert winds often change direction and intensity.
 If you were to feel a handful of the mud from the surface of this lake when it is wet, you would see that it is as slick as snot.
 Just like a curling stone sliding across the ice, the stones were pushed across the slick mud by being pushed by gusts of wind that changed direction and left not a mark except the track of the stone itself.
 Some of the other stones in the photograph were either imbedded in the mud or were too small to catch enough wind to sail across the surface.
-I have photos of other walking rocks that seem to confirm this theory.